 German grainy mustards, tarragon, and soy sauce come together to create this hearty and flavorful honey mustard chicken recipe from Foodie Crush, which makes it perfect for a chilly fall evening at home.
 All you have to do is whip up the honey mustard sauce and toss in your chicken breasts until they are fully coated.
-Bake for 45 minutes, and pair with a whole grain and vegetables for a dinner that’s simple and delicious.
+Bake for 45 minutes, and pair with whole grain and vegetables for a dinner that’s simple and delicious.

-Smothered Barbecue Chicken Breasts
+Smothered BBQ Chicken Breasts

-Nothing spices up a weeknight meal better than a little smoky barbecue flavor.
-Cassie Joy Garcia of Fed+Fit spices up stodgy chicken breasts with barbecue sauce and caramelized onions in this smothered barbecue chicken recipe.
+Nothing spices up a weeknight meal better than a little smoky barbeque flavor.
+Cassie Joy Garcia of Fed+Fit spices up stodgy chicken breasts with barbecue sauce and caramelized onions in this smothered BBQ chicken recipe.
 Caramelized onions have a way of elevating any meal, and they’re so easy to make—just chop up your onions, and simmer them with butter and salt for about an hour.
 While your onions are caramelizing, you can make a version of Garcia’s homemade barbeque sauce, or you can use store-bought sauce and pop a bottle of vino to sip on while you wait for the onions.
 Pop the chicken in the oven, and you’re ready to enjoy.